Common Questions about our Holiday Workshops & Activities

 Sometimes kids arrive at our workshops with their siblings or friends and we make sure they are grouped together for the day.
 However, lots of kids don’t know anyone when they first arrive and, after working together to build fantastic creations and playing games together in the break times, form really great friendships.

 Are most of the participants older children?
 I'm thinking of sending my 5 year old.
-She's quite intimidated by big boys!
+They are quite intimidated by big boys!

 We have a range of ages attend our workshops, from age 5 to 12.
 We group the kids at the beginning of the day according to age, ability and to keep siblings and friends together!